NeonKnightOA/unreal-localization/README.md

 ## About
 This repository holds text localizations for _Unreal_ (for the OldUnreal patch for ver.
 227), _Unreal Tournament_ (for the OldUnreal patch ver.
 469), _Unreal Tournament 2003_ (for the v2225 patch as well as the Epic and DE Bonus Packs), _Unreal Tournament 2004_ (for the 3369 patch with the ECE and Mega Bonus Packs as well as the XP Bonus Maps).
 Currently the localization project manages 15 languages: English (.int), German (.det), French (.frt), Spanish (.est), Italian (.itt), Russian (.rut), Polish (.plt), Portuguese (.ptt), Hungarian (.hut), Czech (.czt), Swedish (.set), Catalan (.ctt), Dutch (.nlt), Norwegian (.not) and Japanese (.jpt).
 Additionally, UT2004 handles Korean (.kot), Simplified Chinese (.smt) and Traditional Chinese (.tmt) as well.

 **NOT ALL LANGUAGES ARE COMPLETE**, currently that honor befells to English (obviously), German, French, Spanish, Italian, Russian, Polish (Unreal only), Portuguese (Unreal only), Catalan and Dutch.
-The rest of the languages, on the other hand, vary, from requiring a lot of work or be created from scratch, to just requiring the new strings and UT strings to be translated.
+The rest of the languages, on the other hand, vary, from requiring a lot of work or be created from scratch, to just requiring the new strings to be translated.
 This is a long-time project, so expect incomplete stuff.
 Help is welcome in any regard.

 ## Cool!
 So, how do I help?